Scythe-Anticheat/Scythe-Anticheat/README.md

       (D) => Checks for attacking players while having a chest open.<br />

   InteractUse -><br />
-      (A) => Checks if a player is using an item white hitting/interacting with items
+      (A) => Checks if a player is using an item while swinging their hand

   Jesus -><br />
       (A) => Checks if the player is above water/lava blocks.<br />